wangxiaoyunanne/docs/source/hive_louvain.html.md

 ### Research potential

-Community detection on graphs is generally an interesting research topic, and people have tried to come out with good GPU implementations for it.
+Community detection on graphs is generally an interesting research topic, and others have targeted good GPU implementations for it.
-It's the first time Louvain is mapped to sort and segmented reduce, so more comparisons are needed to know whether it's better than the hash table mapping.
+Our work is the first time Louvain is mapped to sort and segmented reduce, so more comparisons are needed to know whether it's better than the hash table mapping.
-The custom hash table implementation is worth trying out, and compared with the current sort and segmented reduce implementation.
+The custom hash table implementation is worth trying out, and comparing with the current sort and segmented reduce implementation.
 Multi-GPU implementations, particularly the graph contraction part, can be a place for research
 investigation: it may be better to contract the graph onto a single GPU, or even the CPU, when the graph is small; but where is the threshold and how to do the multi-GPU to single-GPU or CPU switch?

-Label propagation is another algorithm for community detection, shares similar structure as Louvain, but has simpler way to decide how to move the vertices.
+Label propagation is another algorithm for community detection.
+It shares similar structure to Louvain, but has a simpler way to decide how to move the vertices.
-Comparing them side by side, for both result quality (the modularity value) and computation speed (the running time) will be beneficial.
+Comparing them side by side for both result quality (the modularity value) and computation speed (the running time) will be beneficial.

 **Reference**